CiscoDevNet/terraform-provider-intersight/website/docs/d/kubernetes_aci_cni_profile.html.markdown

 * `pod_subnet_start`:(string) Start of range of Kubernetes pod IP subnets to use by Kubernetes clusters using this ACI CNI policy This should be a /8 IP subnet so that multiple /16 subnets can be assigned for pod subnets of Kubernetes clusters using this profile.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `svc_subnet_start`:(string) Start of range of Kubernetes Service IP subnets to use by Kubernetes clusters using this ACI CNI policy Currently this is fixed internally and read-only.
 * `type`:(string) Defines the type of the profile.
-Accepted value is instance.* `instance` - The profile defines the configuration for a specific instance of a target.
+Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
 * `vrf`:(string) VRF (Virtual Routing and Forwarding) domain to be used within ACI fabric by all k8s clusters using this policy.